 - The Lost City (2022) as Alan Caprison

 - The Cast Show Off: Attending military school was able to make him be comfortable in doing action films.
 His dancing is remarkable, as can be seen in movies like Magic Mike and Step Up.

 - Dull Surprise: A common complaint of his early works is that he doesn't show a lot of emotions.
 His later productions where he moved away from his typecast role as a meathead have averted this, as he's come into his own as an actor, leading to critical acclaim in works such as Foxcatcher.

-- Person as Verb: He participated in a parodic song on the Jimmy Kimmel Show called "Channing All Over Your Tatum".
+- Person as Verb: He participated in a parodic song on Jimmy Kimmel Live! called "Channing All Over Your Tatum".
 He noted how weird it was to be repeating his own name dozens of times.

 - Romance on the Set: He began dating his Step Up co-star Jenna Dewan in 2006 after they met filming the movie; they were married from 2009 to 2019.

 - Those Two Actors: With Jonah Hill, with whom he appears with in 21 Jump Street and its sequels, This Is the End, and Hail, Caesar!.
 They also both have roles that speak to each other in The LEGO Movie and its sequels.

 - What Could Have Been: He was set to star as Remy LeBeau/Gambit in the X-Men Film Series in a spin-off on the character; however the film spent years locked in Development Hell and was repeatedly taken on and off Twentieth Century Fox's release schedule, before being officially cancelled in 2019 after Disney acquired Fox.

 - His directorial debut was supposed to be an adaptation of the book Forgive Me, Leonard Peacock by Matthew Quick, but it fell apart following the Harvey Weinstein scandal, who he was developing the film with.